Emmely2008/Integration-Testing/README.md

-I have chosen the Bottom Up Approach where I have implemented and unit tested of all the components starting withe the ones at the under laying bottom.
+I have chosen the Bottom Up Approach where I have implemented and unit tested of all the components starting with the ones at the underlaying bottom.
+ I have used stubs to make isolated unit tests of components that has external dependencies.

+*Lowest level modules are tested first and then high-level modules and finally integrating the high-level modules to the low level to ensure the system is working as intended.

+Stubs comes into the picture when doing integration testing.
+While working on integration sometimes we face a situation where some of the functionality are still under the development.*

 #### Bottom Up Approach - Start With Unit Tests

 My approach has been:
-- unit test all components at he bottom before integrating test
+- Unit test all components at he bottom before integrating test

 I have developed the Program in the following way: